mcvine/devel/design/sampleassembly-scaffolding.md

 The idea is that we start with a relatively simple representation of the sample (and sample environment), which can be serialized using yaml, and build the sample assembly (xml and relevant files).

-Here is an example of the yaml file
+Here is an example of the yaml file of a sample
 ```
 name: KVO
 chemical_formula: K2V3O8